 There is an international airport on Zanzibar and you can also fly out directly from Zanzibar at any time the day after the trip ends, or later if you wish to stay on.

-Airport transfers are usually about 35 USD for the taxi.
+Airport transfers are usually about 35 USD for the taxi to Zanzibar airport.